ivoyager/ivoyager/data/solar_system/TABLES_README.txt

 Overview:

-TableImporter reads *.tsv files specified in Global.table_import and stores data as modified string values.
-TableReader API (prog_refs/table_reader.gd) is used to "read" internal data tables, converting cells to typed values and (for REAL) converting for specified Units.
-String representation allows us to retain significant digits of REAL values for correct precision display.
+TableImporter reads *.tsv files specified in Global.table_import (and Global.wiki_titles_import) and stores data as modified string values.
+Use TableReader API (prog_refs/table_reader.gd) to read internal data tables; it will convert strings to typed values and convert REAL values to specified Units.
 Use TableReader "get_" and "build_" functions to init object properties with table values.
 Don't use TableReader for runtime logic that needs to be fast.

 File rules: